Product documentation

 Test To test a payment note, you can copy this in the Test Note box, and press [Test].
 The info log will show how the data will be interpreted during import and reconciliation.

-Enable split bank journals If set, the user gets the option to specify in the Create Bank Journal dialog at which many lines Dynamics should create a second or third Banking Journal.
+Enable split bank journals If set, the user gets the option to specify in the Create Bank Journal dialog at which many lines the system should create a second or third Banking Journal.

 Tab Tracing allows the user to configure the Tracing settings.
 Tracing can be used to understand why the system find a customer/vendor and/or an invoice.
 As it consumes more resources, use it when needed.
 It does not have an effect on the way accounts and invoices are found.